R for Data Science Basel R Bootcamp |

 geom_point()

-ggplot(mcdonalds, aes(x = XX, y = XX, col = XX)) +
+.ggplot(mcdonalds, aes(x = XX, y = XX, col = XX)) +

 geom_point()